Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 -   Complicated 15 Influence

-> *The Storyteller decides there are 3 Key Issues preventing the
-> Trade-Prince from funding the caravan:*
+The Storyteller decides there are 3 Key Issues preventing the Trade-Prince from funding the caravan:

->
-> *1. Needing a return on investment.
+1\.
+Needing a return on investment.
 (Simple).
-Understandably, the
-> Trade-Prince will need to be convinced it is worth his while to
-> dedicate so many resources to this goal.
-This Key Issue can be easily
-> guessed, so is revealed on Encounter start.*
+Understandably, the Trade-Prince will need to be convinced it is worth his while to dedicate so many resources to this goal.
+This Key Issue can be easily guessed, so is revealed on Encounter start.

->
-> *2. Antagonistic Sycophants (Simple).
-The Trade-Prince has surrounded
-> himself with sycophants, who deeply despise any perceived change to
-> their position.
-The Party must silence their influence.*
+2\.
+Antagonistic Sycophants (Simple).
+The Trade-Prince has surrounded himself with sycophants, who deeply despise any perceived change to their position.
+The Party must silence their influence.

->
-> *3. Fear of the Immaculate Order (Average) (Hidden).
-Through the
-> party’s past actions, the Trade-Prince has secretly caught on that
-> they are Anathema.
-He does not personally care, but he will need a way
-> to make sure that the Immaculate Order will not find out about this
-> deal--or at least be convinced of this fact.*
+3\.
+Fear of the Immaculate Order (Average) (Hidden).
+Through the party’s past actions, the Trade-Prince has secretly caught on that they are Anathema.
+He does not personally care, but he will need a way to make sure that the Immaculate Order will not find out about this deal--or at least be convinced of this fact.

 ### Gathering Influence